Use Cases•Enterprise Theme for Confluence•Redirect for Confluence•Viewtracker - Analytics for Confluence

 Some pages’ content could (and should) have been inserted into other pages.
 Now was a good opportunity.

 We stumbled across pages that had been outdated for years.
-Time to get rid of them once and for all.
+It was time to get rid of them once and for all.

 We even found pages with restrictions that should have been removed months ago.